Southern Baptists refuse to take back megachurch because it has women pastors

 Saddleback had been the denomination’s second-largest congregation and until recently was widely touted as a success story amid larger Southern Baptist membership declines.

-With the 9,437-1,212 vote, delegates rejected an appeal by Rick Warren, the retired founding pastor of Saddleback and author of the best-selling phenomenon, "The Purpose Driven Life."
+With the 9,437-1,212 vote, delegates — known as messengers — rejected an appeal by Rick Warren, the retired founding pastor of Saddleback and author of the best-selling phenomenon, "The Purpose Driven Life."
 Warren had urged Baptists to agree to disagree "in order to share a common mission."

 “Messengers voted for conformity and uniformity rather than unity.
 The only way you will have unity is to love diversity.
 We made this effort knowing we were not going to win," Warren said at a news conference after the results were announced.